Rokiis1/roadmap/test_managment/4_level/4_level_test_managment.md

 Status: Open
 ```

 The risk register is the main working document.
 It combines identification, assessment and mitigation and is used throughout testing.
+Status values typically include **Open**, **Mitigated**, **Accepted** or **Closed**.

 Risk management directly influences how testing is performed through **risk-based testing**.

 Risk based testing uses the risk register to decide what to test first.
 High-risk areas are tested earlier and more thoroughly.
+"More thoroughly" means additional negative testing, boundary testing and exploratory testing beyond the standard positive path.

 ```text
 Risk: High